Martikos/server-scripts/README.md

 ## Create a new user

 * Log in first using your root account.
-* create a new user by following the directives stated [here](http://clipboard.com/clip/LQcvw4nICMqjz1jdSTlg7IGrxjI1KAEvahLe)
+* Create a new user by following the directives stated [here](http://clipboard.com/clip/LQcvw4nICMqjz1jdSTlg7IGrxjI1KAEvahLe)
 * Add your public ssh key into the machine's authorized_keys as shown [here](http://clipboard.com/clip/LQcwYYrilCbrSi5vHD_Udpg8avI5A2byW0Te)

 # Scripts